DalbergDataInsights/spph-email-report/README.md

 1. "extract" - creates and prints the visualisations to the predifined folders;
 2. "email" - compiles and sends off the emails with the given set of indicators to the predefined recipients in the districts.

 NB!
-Check the date of the report before starting extraction (see: HOW TO CHOOSE THE DATE ) To change predifined input, use configuration files in a config folder in the workspace.
+Check the date of the report before starting the extraction (see: HOW TO CHOOSE THE DATE ) To change predifined input, use configuration files in a config folder in the workspace.

 This section is under the development, so the changes will be implemented soon.

-#####  HOW TO CHANGE RECEPIENTS
+### HOW TO CHANGE RECEPIENTS

 In config folder open email_recipients.json config >> email_recipients.json